YoloWingPixie/lsobot/README.md

 8. If you need to stop the bot from sending messages to Discord, run *.\LsoBot-Deregister.ps1* from Powershell.

 9. To start LSO Bot again, simply run *.\LsoBot-Register.ps1*.
 You do not need to run as administrator on subsequent runs.

+# Limitations

+* Currently LsoBot runs every 60 seconds and only checks for the latest landing within the last 60 seconds.
+This means that if n+1 aircraft land within any given polling period, only the last landing will be recorded and sent to Discord.
+This will be updated in the future.

+* In theory, having a comma (,) in your display name could cause LsoBot to cut your name out of the message.

 # Event Log Reference
 LSO BOT writes to the Windows Application log when it starts, stops, or encounters some errors: